6 Ways to Prepare for a Home Renovation

 How to Prepare for a Home Renovation

 There are four general methods to renovating your kitchen, bath, or any other part of your home: labor only, designer only, architect-in-charge, and all-inclusive.
-Read more about each type in this infographic.
+Learn more about those options here.

 Before beginning your project, decide which method you'll use by gauging the scope and determining how involved you want to be.
 Small renovations such as painting your apartment or redoing a closet will likely require a labor-only contractor.
 On the other hand, if you are aiming for a gut renovation or multi-room remodel, using a labor-only contractor means you’ll be the one responsible for managing the project, visiting kitchen and bathroom showrooms, securing permits, paying fees, and much more.

-- Think about living conditions during the project.
+2. Think about living conditions during the project

 For more comprehensive home remodeling projects — especially when it comes to home remodeling in New York — your living situation could be one of your biggest sources of stress.
 The disturbance of living in a construction zone can be nerve-wracking even when everything goes according to plan.
 If you can, find a place to stay or delay your move-in date until the project is finished.